 With products liability, manufacturers are responsible for defective products.
 If something was wrong with your equipment, the manufacturer that made it may be liable for your injury.

-Steps to Take after a Workplace Accident Injury
+Steps to Take after an Accident on the Job

 Here’s what you need to do if you want to proceed with a lawsuit: